Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 Introductions to the work and methods of a variety of artists

-Practical work: cultivate your own sketchbook, working specifically on portraits
+Practical work: cultivate your own sketchbook, exploring and developing an understanding of colour

 Demonstrations of materials and techniques